bouromain/bouromain.github.io/content/about.md

 <!-- My previous/current work mostly focussed on the following questions:
-- How our congnitive map adapts its resolution to the availability of sensory information in an environment?
+- How our cognitive map adapts its resolution to the availability of sensory information in an environment?
 - How the brain stores a high number of "maps" without mixing them

 In collaboration with others, I've also studied: